The Endogenous Grid Method for Epstein-Zin Preferences: Introduction

-This paper shows that such computational expense is unnecessary.
-A power transformation converts the Epstein-Zin recursion into a form where \acrshort{egm} applies directly.
-The algorithm tracks two functions instead of one (consumption and transformed value) but requires no root-finding and maintains the standard \acrshort{egm} structure.
-The method extends to other recursive preferences used in dynamic models, including the risk-sensitive preferences of \citet{hansensargent1995}.
+The transformation $W = V^{1 -\rho}$ turns the Epstein-Zin certainty equivalent into a power mean.
+Within the broader class of quasi-arithmetic means $\varphi^{ -1}(\mathbb{E}[\varphi(X)])$ axiomatized by \citet{kolmogorov1930notion} and \citet{nagumo1930klasse}, power means are distinguished by the closed-form expression for $\varphi^{ -1}$. \acrshort{egm} applies that inverse at each grid point: an exogenous grid of end-of-period assets and a single application of $\varphi^{ -1}$ deliver consumption directly, without root-finding.
+The resulting algorithm tracks two functions instead of one (consumption and transformed value) but otherwise maintains the standard \acrshort{egm} structure.
+The same construction extends to other recursive preferences whose certainty equivalent reduces to a power-, log-, or exponential-mean, including the risk-sensitive preferences of \citet{hansensargent1995}.

+On a standard \citet{bansalyaron2004} calibration with 100 grid points, \acrshort{ez}-\acrshort{egm} solves the problem in 13 ms with mean Euler error -4.8 in $\log_{10}$ units, against 219 ms and -3.6 for time iteration (\acrshort{ti}) and 758 ms and -3.3 for value function iteration (\acrshort{vfi}). \acrshort{egm} is therefore roughly 60 times faster than \acrshort{vfi}, 17 times faster than \acrshort{ti}, and more than an order of magnitude more accurate than either.
+In accurate mode \acrshort{ti} catches up on accuracy but runs 145 times slower than \acrshort{egm}; \acrshort{vfi} is slower still and never closes the accuracy gap.
+At equal accuracy, where each method uses the grid size needed to deliver comparable Euler errors, \acrshort{egm} is 166 to 744 times faster than \acrshort{vfi}.
+Welfare costs of the \acrshort{egm} approximation are below 0.1\% of permanent consumption.

+The rest of the paper develops these claims in order: the~model~section derives the transformation and the inverted Euler equation, the~algorithm~section turns the inversion into \acrshort{ez}-\acrshort{egm}, and the~comparison~section sets up the value function iteration and time iteration benchmarks.
+The~benchmark~section reports speed, accuracy, the Howard acceleration profile, and robustness across the elasticity of intertemporal substitution (\acrshort{eis}), and the~conclusion discusses extensions to other recursive preferences and to multi-asset settings.